When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Newborn laying on mother's chestWhat Is a Doula?
 The Benefits & Cost of a Birth Doula

-3. Your Partner Might Like the Help
+3. Support for Your Partner

 Sometimes patients and their family members are intimidated by the healthcare staff and do not feel comfortable in asking all the questions they would like to.
 A doula can be a bridge to that and can act as the patient’s advocate making sure all the patient’s concerns are tended to.